 search

-Short Poem, inspired from Parsha Tetzaveh: Forever Shall Remain
+Short Poem, inspired from Parsha Tetzaveh: Forever Beyond

 A short poem I wrote inspired by Parsha Tetzaveh, Exodus 27:20

-“And thou shalt command the children of Israel, that they bring unto thee pure olive oil beaten for the light, to cause a lamp to burn continuously.”
+“That they bring to you pure olive oil beaten for the light, to cause a lamp to burn continually” (Exodus 27:20).

 Leaving a mark that’s so refined.